simonrob/email-oauth2-proxy/README.md

 `--config-file` allows you to specify the location of a [configuration file](emailproxy.config) that the proxy should load.
 If this argument is not provided, the proxy will look for `emailproxy.config` in the same directory as the script itself.

+`--log-file` allows you to specify the location of a file to send log output to.
+This option overrides the proxy's default behaviour, which varies by platform (see [`Log.initialise()`](https://github.com/simonrob/email-oauth2-proxy/search?q=staticmethod+initialise)).

 `--debug` enables debug mode, printing more verbose output to the log as [discussed below](#troubleshooting).
 This argument is identical to enabling debug mode from the menu bar icon.

 ### Starting the proxy automatically